-- the creation and delivery of strong, sustainable financial performance and long-term shareholder value; - the overall leadership of the Firm; and - and the Firm's culture, values and standards.
+- the creation and delivery of strong, sustainable financial performance and long-term shareholder value;

+- the overall leadership of the Firm; and

+- the Firm's culture, values and standards.

-The Board comprises executive directors who are appointed by the Board and are also subject to FCA approval.
+The Board comprises of executive and non-executive directors who are appointed by the Board, and in the case of executive directors, are also subject to FCA approval.
 The Board approves the Firm's strategy which is set within the context of the overall Rothschild & Co strategy.
 The Board monitors the execution of that strategy, oversees the Firm's operations and maintains a sound system of internal control and risk management.

 The Board has delegated the executive management of the Firm's business to the Chief Executive Officer ("CEO").
-The CEO is responsible for overseeing the establishment and maintenance of systems and controls for R&Co EMS in respect of compliance, risk, business continuity, record keeping and remuneration.
-The CEO is empowered to delegate responsibility for the day to day management of the Firm to suitable individuals, with the exception of the matters which are reserved for the Board, and any matter which is the subject of a delegation to a Board committee.
+The CEO is empowered to delegate responsibility for the day-to-day management of the Firm to suitable individuals, with the exception of the matters which are reserved for the Board, and any matter which is the subject of a delegation to a Board committee.